Why Every PMF Article You've Read Was Written for Someone Else

 5. Users tell you what they'd do without you, and the answer is painful.

-This is the most revealing signal.
+This is the most revealing pattern.
 When you ask, "If this product disappeared tomorrow, what would you do instead?" the answer tells you everything.
 "I'd go back to spreadsheets" is decent.
 "I'd probably just stop tracking this stuff" is even better, because it means your product isn't competing with another tool.
 It's competing with giving up.

 If the answer is "I'd use [specific competitor]," that's useful too, but it means your differentiation isn't strong enough yet.
 You need to understand what makes your users pick you over that alternative, and double down on it.